 Vairagya is a Sanskrit term that roughly translates as dispassion, detachment, or renunciation.
 Let us focus on the detachment side to it, for sound detachment goes against neurosis-building clinging in many ways.
 Subtle detachment stems from a state of mind rather than external lifestyles and can be practiced in one's family, work, and one's life as an anchorite or renunciate, for example.
 Vairagya is recommended by a lot of yogis, including Sage Patanjali along with little sidetracked meditation (Yoga Sutras 1:12-16).

-A repeat: There is nothing wrong with a little detachment, says the Yoga Sutras, advocating balanced, steady deep meditation, dhyana, and sound detachment tied in with it, or in its wake, as the case may be.
+The Yoga Sutras advocate balanced, steady deep meditation, dhyana, and sound detachment in step with it, even in its wake, as the case may be.
 Good reflection helps too.

-Young guys naturally like sex, but Yogananda's patched course of blunderbuss lessons based on talks of his, teaches repressive "handling", which means "non-handling" here: "Masturbation or seminal emission dries the brain, so refrain.
-Sex once a year is all right for married couples."
-[Link to Yogananda quotations on sex]
+A fair amount of guys naturally like sex, but Yogananda's patched course of blunderbuss lessons based on talks of his, teaches differently, including "no sex for the unmarried".
+[Yogananda quotations on sex]

 The following sayings are Yogananda lectures in East West, January-February, 1926, Vol. 1–2, "Bits of Wisdom".